 The surname Ozment was first found in Dorset at Melbury Osmond, a village and civil parish in the union of Beaminster, hundred of Yetminster that dates back to 1283 when it was first listed as Melebur Osmund.
 "Melbury" roughly means "multi-coloured fortified place" from the Old English "maele" + burh."
 Hence collectively the place name meant "fortified place of a man called Osmund."
 Little is known about the place name other than the parish church, St. Osmund's was thought to have been built before 1550.
 It was completely rebuilt in 1745.

-More information is included under the topic Early Ozment Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Ozment Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Ozment or a variant listed above:

 Ozment Settlers in United States in the 19th Century